 Policies and approach

-While we transition to the FMI Act, the Reserve Bank of New Zealand Act 1989 continues to specify our oversight powers for FMIs.
+While we transition to the FMI Act, the Banking (Prudential Supervision) Act 1989 continues to specify our oversight powers for FMIs.

 Additional policies, standards and conditions are specified in a policy document we issued in March 2015: Oversight of Financial Market Infrastructures in New Zealand.
 This policy document broadly adopts the CPMI-IOSCO Principles for Financial Market Infrastructures as a basis for FMI oversight.